Almost sure limit theorems with applications to non-regular continued fraction algorithms: Proofs of the theorems for non-regular continued fraction expansions

 Given the Backward Continued Fraction transformation $T_{BCF}:[0,1]\to [0,1]$ as in Example \ref{ex:bcf}, we consider the set $E=[1/2,1]$ and the function $g:[0,1]\to \N$ defined in \eqref{observ-bcf}.
 We have previously observed that $g(T^{j-1}_{BCF}(x)) = d_j(x)$, the $j$-th coefficient in the backward continued fraction expansion \eqref{coefficients-BCF} of $x\in [0,1]$, hence

-To prove Corollary \ref{cor:BCF}, we will apply Corollary \ref{cor:main1} to the function $g$.
+To prove Theorem \ref{cor:BCF}, we will apply Theorem \ref{thm:main1} to the function $g$.
 We start with two auxiliary lemmas.
 First, we notice that the induced transformation on $E$ has countably many full slopes on each of the intervals $I_n=((n-1)/n,n/(n+1))$ with $n\ge 2$, see e.g.\ \cite[Lemma 8]{zwei}.
 Therefore, the partition $\PPP_{_E}$ induced by $T_{_E}$ is given by the sets $\{A_k \cap I_h\}$ with $k\ge 1$ and $h\ge 2$.

-\begin{lemma} The set $E=[1/2,1]$ induces \mixset\ for the Backward Continued Fraction transformation $T_{BCF}$. \end{lemma} \begin{proof} It is enough to apply the results in \cite[Chap.~4]{aa-book} since the transformation $T_{BCF}$ is a $C^2$-Markov interval map with bounded distortion, namely $\sup_n\, \|T''/(T')^2\|_{I_n}$ is finite. \end{proof}
+\begin{lemma} The set $E=[1/2,1]$ induces \mixset\ for the Backward Continued Fraction transformation $T_{BCF}$. \end{lemma} \begin{proof} It is enough to apply the results in \cite[Chap.
+4]{aa-book} since the transformation $T_{BCF}$ is a $C^2$-Markov interval map with bounded distortion, namely $\sup_n\, (\sup_{I_n} |T''/(T')^2|)$ is finite. \end{proof}